 Youth Tour Program

 Each summer, Hancock-Wood Electric Cooperative sponsors two students on an annual Youth Tour to Washington, D.C.
-New for this year, the selected winners will receive a $500 scholarship in addition to the trip.
+The selected winners will receive a $500 scholarship in addition to the trip.
 Students can learn about our nation’s Capitol, the government and rural electric cooperatives while seeing the historic and cultural sights of the Washington, D.C. area.
 The Youth Tour program is an annual opportunity for more than 1,500 high school students from across the nation to represent their electric co-ops at our nation’s Capitol.

 In Washington, D.C., there will be tours of government buildings and historic monuments.
 Many tours are VIP visits to areas not available to the general public.
 Also planned are a Potomac River cruise, Youth Tour dance, a special session on electric cooperatives and a night at the theater (schedule subject to change).
 Students may also meet their local elected Congressional representatives.
 The week is filled with educational and fun activities.
 There is an opportunity for students to make life-long friendships and valuable contacts.